cqse/teamscale-profiler-dotnet/README.md

 This way, the integration tests are run correctly against both variants.

 Automatic build and testing is performed in a GitHub action.

+For debugging tipps, please have a look [here](./documentation/userguide.md).

 ### Linking against System Libraries